 All that to one side, though, 90% of the land in Iowa is indeed used for agriculture.
 I didn’t just make that up.
 Luckily though Iowa packs an awful lot into the remaining 10%, including some quite remarkable engineering achievements.
-Snake Alley, the crookedest street in the world, is a perfect partner for the Fenelon Elevator, the steepest, shortest train line in the world.
-The Kate Shelley High Bridge across the Des Moines river is America’s highest and longest double rail trestle bridge.
+Snake Alley, the most crooked street in the world, is a perfect partner for the Fenelon Elevator, the steepest, shortest train line in the world.
+The Kate Shelley High Bridge across the Des Moines River is America’s highest and longest double-rail trestle bridge.

 Other things to visit while in Iowa include the Mississippi River Museum and Aquarium, where visitors learn about the important role the River had in the development of the country.
 The Pappajohn Sculpture Park speaks to Iowa’s involvement with the arts, and the dramatic limestone formations of the Maquoketa State Park are just magnificent to see.
 Movie fans can visit the vintages bridges featured in the movie The Bridges of Madison County and the film set of the movie Field of Dreams where on Friday nights ‘ghost’ games are hosted on site.

 So, we know there’s lots to see, let’s look at the best resorts in Iowa:

 Honey Creek Resort is situated on the banks of the Rathbun Lake, and provides for an outstanding array of accommodation choices.
 From Lodges overlooking the lake, to free-standing cabins and a huge number of powered RV or tent sites, the Resort provides for travelers from every walk of life.